deebong/serverless-p2p-crowdfunding/README.md

 **About**

-**FundFlow** is a modern, mobile-first crowdfunding web application designed to connect creators directly with backers.
-Unlike traditional platforms that take a commission and hold funds, FundFlow facilitates **direct UPI transfers** (GPay, PhonePe, Paytm) from the backer to the creator.
+**FundFlow** is a modern, mobile-first crowdfunding web application designed to connect creators directly with donors.
+Unlike traditional platforms that take a commission and hold funds, FundFlow facilitates **direct UPI transfers** (GPay, PhonePe, Paytm) from the donor to the creator.

 The entire backend is powered by **Google Sheets** and **Google Apps Script**, making this a completely free-to-host solution with zero infrastructure costs.